-So far PAHs' general preference for alternative resettlement sites was discussed by various PAHs in the past public consultation meetings (PCMs) for the RWPs for Area 2-1 and Area 2-2 East and the draft RWP for Area 2-2, feedback workshops of the Framework and other occasional discussions.
-The location and specifications of the possible resettlement sites specifically for the Expanded Area will be discussed in the PCMs to be held in January 2018.
+So far PAHs' general preference for alternative resettlement sites was discussed by various PAHs in the past public consultation meetings (PCMs) for the RWPs for Area 2-1 including Expansion Area and Area 2-2 East and the draft RWP for Area 2-2, feedback workshops of the Framework and other occasional discussions.
+The location and specifications of the possible resettlement sites specifically for the Expanded Area 2 was discussed in the PCM held in September 2018.